iimyzf/Inception/README.md

   A Container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

-## What is the difference between Container and VM?
+## What is The Difference Between Container and VM?

   Containers and Virtual machines have similar resource isolation and allocation benefits but function differently because containers virtualize the operating system instead of the hardware.
 Containers are more portable and efficient.